camillekokoko/matters-data-challenge/README.md

 * Python and Jupyter Notebook are preferred.
 R (with RStudio) and Scala (with Zeppelin Notebook) are also accepted.

 * Participant should clone this repo, and submit her/his work by pushing up a new branch with the participant's name.
-All files needed to reproduce the result should be included in the repo.
+All files needed to reproduce the result should be included in the repo, or instructions for dependencies should be included.

 ---